prody/ProDy-website/tutorials/clustenmd_tutorial/clustenmd.rst

    from prody import *
    plt.ion()

-Preparing the system and running a ClustENMD simulation
+Preparing the system and ClustENMD simulation
 -------------------------------------------------------------------------------

 We start our calculations by parsing the structure, from which we would like to sample